 Wood is a great material because it is anisotropic.
 This means that the vibrations are more powerful in one direction, along the grain, while the sound is directed through the structure.

 There are instruments for which the material used is irrelevant to the sound and it is only the shape that counts.
 Conical instruments like horns or brass trumpets have a richer sound not because of the material used but because of their shape.
+Here are some tips on how to build a DIY guitar amp.

 As electricity appeared, a new kind of musical instrument has been created.
 These are the electronic instruments or electrophones.
 These have mechanical parts that generate sound vibrations.
 Those vibrations are picked up as well as amplified by electrical components.